rimjhimroy/Polyploid-Summer-School-Fribourg/README.md

 3. Near the top right, click on the button to fork the project; this should bring up a box where you can modify the name (you don't need to) and you can click on the 'Fork' button, putting you on the landing page of your (new) project.
 4. There are a few ways of initiating a session.
 The one-click Start button uses all the default settings to initiate a session.
 You can also click on the drop-down menu next to the start and select "stat with options".
 Here is a detailed guide on how to start an interactive session: https://renku.readthedocs.io/en/latest/tutorials/first_steps/02_start_an_interactive_session.html
 5. Once you click on start, hopefully it shows "Docker image available"; if not, perhaps it says "Docker Image building", which is also ok (it might take a couple of minutes to build and then turn to "Docker image available").
-6. For Python, command line work, and for people who are fan of VSCode, select /lab; for R work in Rstudio, select, /rstudio (you can always switch back and forth).
+6. For Python, command line work, and for people who are fan of VSCode, and for a virtual desktop VNC, select /lab; for R work in Rstudio, select, /rstudio (you can always switch back and forth).
 Leave the number of CPUs at 2 and Memory at 8G and storage 64G.
 Click 'Start environment'.
 This may take a couple minutes to boot up.

 Note: you can always go back and forth between the `/rstudio`, `/lab`, and `/vscode` environments by modifying the end of web link, e.g., if you started in /rstudio, but want to move to /lab, you can remove "rstudio", type "lab" in its place and then press enter.